-Each candidate in the PN Program must satisfactorily complete the PN degree curriculum as outlined:

-- Sequential completion of all pre-requisite, co-requisite and nursing courses as required. - Maintain a minimum cumulative GPA of 2.7 and a grade of B- or better in all biology courses. - Maintain a minimum cumulative GPA of 2.7 and a grade of C+ or better in all nursing courses. - Achieving less than a "C+" in a nursing course is considered a failing grade.
+- Each candidate in the PN Program must satisfactorily complete the PN Certificate curriculum as outlined: - Sequential completion of all pre-requisite, co-requisite, and nursing courses as required. - Maintain a minimum cumulative GPA of 2.7 and a grade of B- or better in all biology courses. - Maintain a minimum cumulative GPA of 2.7 and a grade of B- or better in all nursing courses.

+- Achieving less than a B- in a nursing course is considered a failing grade.
 Only one failure in a nursing course is allowed.
-A second failure in a nursing course will result in dismissal from the nursing program. - Schedule advisement session each semester with assigned nursing faculty advisor while enrolled in the clinical phase of the nursing program. - Pass all three (3) course components (lecture, skills lab & clinical).
-Failure in one component will result in the failure of the course - A student is only allowed to withdraw twice from a nursing course. - Subsequent withdrawal from a nursing course constitutes a dismissal from the nursing program.

-Complete the program within 18 months.
+A second failure in a nursing course will result in dismissal from the nursing program. - Schedule advisement sessions each semester with assigned nursing faculty advisor while enrolled in the clinical phase of the nursing program. - Pass all three (3) course components lecture, skills lab & clinical to progress.
+If you fail any component, you must repeat that component during the next available offering. - A student who fails the lecture component of a course but successfully passes the skills lab and clinical components is required to complete ten (10) independent hours during the semester they are repeating the lecture. - Students are allowed only two opportunities to withdraw from any nursing course during their time in the program.
+Withdrawing from two classes in the same semester is considered equivalent to one withdrawal. - Subsequent withdrawals from a nursing course constitute a dismissal from the nursing program. - Complete the program within 3 semesters.